KathrynKara/KathrynKara.github.io/source/_posts/2013-10-21-chasing-bewdilicious.markdown

 categories:
 ---

-This is me writing a blog post today :)
+This is me writing a blog post today :)  I'm tired of chasing after everyone in this class!